Max Kepler Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have a 5.54 team ERA that ranks 29th across all MLB pitching staffs.
+- The Athletics' 5.55 team ERA ranks 29th among all league pitching staffs.

-- Athletics pitchers combine to surrender 206 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (208 total, 1.3 per game).

-- The Athletics will look to Estes (0-1) in his second start of the season.

-- The right-hander last appeared on Wednesday against the Seattle Mariners, when he threw 4 2/3 innings, allowing five earned runs while giving up six hits.
+- In his most recent outing on Friday against the Detroit Tigers, the righty tossed five innings, allowing four earned runs while surrendering six hits.

+- The 24-year-old has put up an ERA of 5.64, with 8.9 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.